- History & About Us

 FILM AND TV

-Halifax and other parts of Calderdale have become a hotbed of filming activity for the small screen.
+Halifax and Calderdale have become a hotbed of filming activity for the small screen.
 Discover it all on a literary and TV trail during your stay.

 THE ANTIQUES ROADSHOW